cosmos1030/ebpf/README.md

 ## Overview

-This repository contains scripts designed for monitoring system performance and capturing network packets using **eBPF (Extended Berkeley Packet Filter)** and **Python**.
-The tools are divided into two main components:
+This repository contains scripts designed for **monitoring system performance** and **capturing network packets** using **eBPF (Extended Berkeley Packet Filter)** and **Python**.

+The system consists of two main components:

 - **Edge (Remote Monitoring):** Runs on edge devices to collect system metrics and capture network packets.
-- **Server (Local Data Collection):** Runs on a local server to receive and process data from edge devices.
+- **Server (Local Data Collection):** Receives and processes data from edge devices.

+---

 ## Directory Structure

 ```
 .
-├── archive                 # Contains additional utility scripts (not explained here)
+├── archive/                 # Contains additional utility scripts
-├── edge
+├── edge/
-│   └── remote_monitor.py   # Monitors system performance and captures packet data on the edge
+│   └── remote_monitor.py    # Monitors system performance and captures packet data on edge devices
-├── server
+├── server/
 │   └── local_receiver.py    # Receives and processes system metrics and packet events on the server
 └── README.md                # This file
 ```

 ---